The Long-Term Effects Of Bullying On Mental Health

 Self-destruction can manifest in a variety of forms, but ultimately, it boils down to making poor life choices.
 Some common examples include the use of alcohol or drugs, engaging in criminal activities, getting involved with unsafe friends and partners, and more.
 In many cases, self-destructive individuals are not consciously aware that the bullying they experienced has contributed to their present propensity for unhealthy decision-making.

-Bullying can cause a person to put up walls for themselves.
+Bullying can lead a person to put up walls for themselves.
+Especially for children, it can be hard for them to develop lasting friendships built on trust.
 These walls can be so deeply rooted that they alienate people who could actually make a positive difference in the person’s life.
 This effect of bullying speaks to the significant emotional wounds which are often inflicted as a result of mistreatment.

 On a conscious level, someone may know that not every person is a bully; however, they may also fear that taking the risk of opening up to others simply isn't worth it.
 Trust issues and challenges with maintaining healthy friendships and relationships are also linked to bullying.